Anthony01M/quiz-game/readme.md

 # Quiz Game

 This project is a simple Quiz Game that allows users to answer single-choice questions and see their score at the end.
 The application includes features such as a countdown timer for each question and dynamic background color changes.
-Note that this project was intentionally left with some imperfections and bugs for educational purposes.
+Note that this project was intentionally left with some imperfections and bugs.

 ## Features